elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-the-therapist-and-client-in-collaborative-therapy-within-the-adlerian-framework.md

 url: /learn/psychology/questions/what-is-the-role-of-the-therapist-and-client-in-collaborative-therapy-within-the-adlerian-framework
 score: -1.0
 related_article1:
-    id: 162994
+    id: 163010
-    title: What were the key influences in Alfred Adler's early life that shaped his development of Individual Psychology?
+    title: >-
+        How has Adlerian therapy influenced modern therapeutic approaches and its relevance to contemporary issues?
     subject: Psychology
-    url: /learn/psychology/questions/what-were-the-key-influences-in-alfred-adlers-early-life-that-shaped-his-development-of-individual-psychology
+    url: /learn/psychology/questions/how-has-adlerian-therapy-influenced-modern-therapeutic-approaches-and-its-relevance-to-contemporary-issues
 related_article2:
     id: 162994
+    title: >-
-    title: What were the key influences in Alfred Adler's early life that shaped his development of Individual Psychology?
+        What were the key influences in Alfred Adler's early life that shaped his development of Individual Psychology?
     subject: Psychology
     url: /learn/psychology/questions/what-were-the-key-influences-in-alfred-adlers-early-life-that-shaped-his-development-of-individual-psychology
 related_article3:
-    id: 163006
+    id: 163002
-    title: How is Socratic questioning used as a therapeutic technique in Adlerian therapy?
+    title: >-
+        What is the significance of goal-directed behavior in understanding human motivation according to Adlerian therapy?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-socratic-questioning-used-as-a-therapeutic-technique-in-adlerian-therapy
+    url: /learn/psychology/questions/what-is-the-significance-of-goaldirected-behavior-in-understanding-human-motivation-according-to-adlerian-therapy
 related_article4:
-    id: 163009
+    id: 162997
-    title: What are some critiques of Adlerian concepts, particularly regarding empirical evidence and social factors?
+    title: >-
+        How does Adlerian therapy's optimistic view of human nature differ from the emphasis on instinctual drives?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-critiques-of-adlerian-concepts-particularly-regarding-empirical-evidence-and-social-factors
+    url: /learn/psychology/questions/how-does-adlerian-therapys-optimistic-view-of-human-nature-differ-from-the-emphasis-on-instinctual-drives
 related_article5:
-    id: 162998
+    id: 163005
+    title: >-
-    title: What is the origin of inferiority and superiority complexes according to Adlerian therapy?
+        What are the phases of therapy in Adlerian therapy, and how do they contribute to behavioral change?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-origin-of-inferiority-and-superiority-complexes-according-to-adlerian-therapy
+    url: /learn/psychology/questions/what-are-the-phases-of-therapy-in-adlerian-therapy-and-how-do-they-contribute-to-behavioral-change
 ---

 &nbsp;